chan9367/CSCI360/README.md

 # CSCI360
 CryptographyProjects

 This repository contain my coding projects for my cryptography class.
-See the different branches for different projects.
+See the different branches for each projects.